OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

 In this exercise you created a new web application and examined the OAuth Authorization Code Flow.

+## Exercise 3: Client Credentials Flow - OAuth with the Office 365 APIs
+In this exercise you create a new web application and examine the OAuth Client Credentials flow.

+In this exercise you created a new web application and examined the OAuth Client Credentials flow.

 **Congratulations!
 You have completed investigation OAuth in Office 365.**